Myroslav Slaboshpytskyi

-Myroslav Mykhailovych Slaboshpytskyi (Мирослав Михайлович Слабошпицький; born October 17, 1974) is a Ukrainian film director.
+Myroslav Mykhailovych Slaboshpytskyi (Мирослав Михайлович Слабошпицький; born 17 October 1974) is a Ukrainian film director.

 Biography

 Slaboshpytskyi was born to Ukrainian writer and literary critic Mykhailo Slaboshpytskyi.
 Until 1982 he lived in Lviv.

 Slaboshpytskyi graduated from National University of Theater, Film, and TV in Kyiv with a focus in film and television directing.
 He has worked as a reporter and written scripts for film and television.
 In the early 1990s. he worked at the Dovzhenko Film Studios.

 Since 2000 he has been a Member of the Ukrainian Association of Cinematographers.
 He was vice-president of the Association of Young Filmmakers of Ukraine.

 In 2002, due to a conflict with the head of the State Cinematography Service Anna Chmil, he went to Russia to St. Petersburg, where he began working as a screenwriter and second director on a number of projects.
 He worked at the Lenfilm film studio in St. Petersburg, in particular on the series “Detachment” with Igor Lifanov and others.

 In 2014, Slaboshpytskyi broke on the scene with his film The Tribe, which premiered at the Cannes Film Festival.
 The film is entirely in Ukrainian Sign Language with no subtitles.
-It won the Nespresso Grand Prize, as well as the France 4 Visionary Award and the Gan Foundation Support for Distribution Award at the 2014 Cannes Film Festival's International Critics' Week section.
+It won the Nespresso Grand Prize, as well as the France 4 Visionary Award and the Gan Foundation Support for Distribution Award at the 2014 Cannes Film Festival's Critics' Week section.

-On 24 October 2018, it was announced that Slaboshpytskyi would direct film Tiger, based on the 2010 non-fiction book by John Vaillant.
+On 24 October 2018, it was announced that Slaboshpytskyi would direct the film Tiger, based on the 2010 non-fiction book by John Vaillant.
 Focus acquired the book in 2010 and at one point the project was seen as a potential acting vehicle for Brad Pitt and a directing job for Darren Aronofsky.
 In the end, the two have decided to stay on as producers and allow Slaboshpystskyi to step in to direct.